LEO Constellations as a Decentralized GNSS Network: Optimizing PNT Corrections in Space: Network Model for LEO Onboard GNSS Processing

 Upon the full-rank design matrix from Section~\ref{sec:estimability}, the identifiable parameter vector admits a centralized weighted least-squares formulation, which serves as a natural reference solution:

 where $\mathbf{Q}$ denotes the observation-noise covariance matrix.

-However, such a centralized architecture is challenging for large LEO constellations.
-Transmitting full datasets to a fusion center and forming global normal equations does not scale with constellation size or observation duration, and introduces prohibitive communication, latency, and robustness challenges.
-These limitations motivate a decentralized formulation in which each LEO node performs local computation while exchanging only compact information with its neighbors.
+However, such a centralized architecture is challenging for large-scale LEO constellations.
+Currently, no dedicated spaceborne computing center exists, and deploying and operating such an infrastructure would entail substantial cost and system complexity.
+Even if a fusion node were available, transmitting raw observations to a central processor and forming global normal equations does not scale with the constellation size or observation duration, and would incur prohibitive communication overhead, increased latency, and limited robustness.
+These limitations motivate a decentralized formulation, in which each LEO node performs local computation while exchanging only compact information with its neighboring satellites.

 Guided by the estimability analysis, which specifies the structure of the local variables $\mathbf{x}_l$ and the shared global variable $\mathbf{z}$, as well as their corresponding local design matrices $\mathbf{A}_l$ and $\mathbf{B}_l$, each node can locally construct its estimation model based on the common $\mathbf{S}$-basis, without ever forming the full network design matrix.
 Under the decentralized setting, each node requires only its local observations $\mathbf{y}_l$ together with its own local design matrices $\mathbf{A}_l$ and $\mathbf{B}_l$, without access to other nodes’ measurements or the global design matrix.
 The only information shared across nodes is the selected $\mathbf{S}$-basis, which ensures a common estimable parameter space and enables each node to locally construct its corresponding design matrices.